Principles

 What is the validity of this approach?

-For straightforward smooth functions, the expanded code really computes both the value of the equation and its exact derivative.
+For straightforward smooth functions, the expanded code really computes both the value of the equation and its exact derivatives.
 This is a simple application of the differentiation rules.
 So the accuracy of the derivative will be in par with the accuracy of the initial function.
 If the initial function is a good model of a physical process, the derivative will be a good evaluation of its evolution.
 If the initial function is only an approximation of a real physical model, then the derivative will be an approximation too, but an approximation that is consistent with the initial function up to computer accuracy.

 If the initial function is not smooth, the singular points must be analyzed specially.
 Some design choices are involved which have an impact on validity.
 These choices have been made in such a way that in some sense, the result is still as valid, as accurate and as consistent with the initial function as for smooth functions.
-This point is explained in details in the section about singularities .
+This point is explained in details in the section about singularities.

 Virtual machine execution model